pixelpoems/silverstripe-search/README.md

-# Silverstripe Fuse Search Module
+# Silverstripe Search Module
 [![stability-beta](https://img.shields.io/badge/stability-beta-33bbff.svg)](https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#beta)

-This module provides a fuse.js based search using ajax and configurable indexing.
+This module provides a silverstripe search using ajax and configurable indexing.
 You can use it in combination with Silverstripe [Elemental](https://github.com/silverstripe/silverstripe-elemental) and [Fluent](https://github.com/tractorcow-farm/silverstripe-fluent).
 For Elemental and Fluent configuration check the specified documentation below.

 * [Requirements](#requirements)